Trump signed a proclamation in March to allow removal of alleged Tren de Aragua members under the Alien Enemies Act.

 โThe application for an injunction pending further proceedings is granted,โ the court said in an unsigned order.

-The court also agreed to schedule an oral argument in the case known as A.A.R.P. and W.M.M. v.
-Trump.
+The high court also acknowledged it may have to schedule an oral argument in the case known as A.A.R.P. and W.M.M. v.
+Trump at some point in the future after the U.S. Court of Appeals for the Fifth Circuit revisits the case.
 A.A.R.P. and W.M.M. are the initials of two of the detainees.

-โAdditionally, [the detainees] suggested this Court treat the application as a petition for a writ of certiorari; doing so, the petition is granted,โ the order said.
+โAdditionally, [the detainees] suggested this Court treat the application as a petition for a writ of certiorari; doing so, the petition is granted,โ the order states.

 A writ of certiorari is a court order that allows the justices to move forward with hearing an appeal.
 When certiorari is granted, the Supreme Court typically holds an oral argument in the case.